Skip to content

 You need to decide which applications you want to include in the image.
 Then, you need to source the Layers for each of these applications.
 Make a list of applications you want to include in the image and make sure you have a layer ready to go for each.

-You may have already implemented a layer for an application before, or your Managed Service Provider may have one already.
+You may have already implemented a layer for an application before.
 If not, you have to implement a custom layer.
 Follow the Custom Layer guide to implement the layers you need for this image.

 Once you have all the layers you need for this image, you can bundle them together.